 In the meantime, you can learn about the veteran data that is currently available.
 The dashboards provide demographic snapshots on our veteran community in Southwest Alabama to get an idea of why the need for Veterans Recovery Resources is so great.
 Continue reading

 Veterans Recovery Resources purchased two buildings located on a three-acre parcel in the medical corridor on Springhill Avenue in Mobile, Alabama.
 These buildings will serve as the permanent campus for the non-profit’s unique recovery program for military Veterans and their families suffering from substance abuse, post-traumatic stress and other mental health issues.

 The vision of Veterans Recovery Resources is to create a vibrant community of healthy Veterans and their families who support each other over a lifetime, strengthening the local community and contributing to the city’s economic development.
 By purchasing these blighted buildings in need of complete repair, the organization is doing its part to contribute to the revitalization of the city.

-Naming opportunities are available for donors wishing to make a positive impact on the city.
+Naming opportunities are available for donors wishing to make a positive and lasting impact on the city.
 Organizations interested in supporting Veterans Recovery Resources in this effort including providing in-kind support or services should contact the non-profit at firstname.lastname@example.org.

 Veterans Recovery Resources is different.
 It is a community-based program designed specifically for Veterans, by Veterans.
 The goal?
 To provide therapy and treatment options for Veterans in crisis, regardless of their ability to pay for services.
 And ultimately, to foster a vibrant community of Veterans–and their families–who support each other over a lifetime.